OpenSidewalks/OpenSidewalks-Schema/README.md

 #### Curb interfaces and curb ramps are mapped at Pathway endpoints

-Curb interface Points should be mapped directly at the endpoint(s) of one or more Pathway(s): they are features encountered along a path and should be considered important information when simulating a pedestrian moving from one Pathway to another.
+Curb interface Points should be mapped directly at the endpoint(s) of one or more Pathway(s): they are features encountered along a pathway and should be considered important information when simulating a pedestrian moving from one Pathway to another.
 A curb or curb ramp Point